ii404/openshift-galera-mariadb/README.md

 - Modification to the start command, it first will do a quick check to find all the hosts which are online and dynamically update the wsrep_cluster_addresses on boot

 **To Do:**
+- Verify logic to prevent racing on cluster resume
 - Move binaries into versions to follow other cartridge hiearchy
 - Use the ssh private to do inter gear routing tests.
 Lets avoid relying on telnet!
 - Make sure the ENV variables are properly sharing the variables